How to visit Montjuic ?

 Among the trees, you will have stunning sightseeing of the city and a particular moment to see again or discover the work of Miró who throughout his life took a particular interest in the diversity of materials, forms, and colors.
 It led him to explore and experiment with different art forms such as painting, sculpture, printing techniques, ceramics, theatre, and tapestry.

 A central work is exposed in this permanent collection.

 Opening hours : Tuesday to Saturday, 10.00 - 19.00 (October - June) /Tuesday to Saturday, 10.00 - 20.00 (July - September)/Thursdays, 10.00 - 21.30/ Sundays and public holidays,10.00 - 14.30 / Closed on Mondays (except public holidays)

 Phone : 00 34 93 4439470

 Metro/Bus : On Montjuïc "mountain".
 Bus: 50, 55, 193 stp "Parc de Montjuic" / Cavle Car (take it at Paral·lel)

 8- Montjuïc Castle.
 Castell de Montjuïc*

 Montjuïc Castle is an imposing castle that dominates the city since 1640.
-It was primarily used to repress the people during two centuries.
+It was primarily used to repress the people for two centuries.
 Repression of the anarchists in the XIX century and prison for the political prisoners under Franco.
 In 1940 Lluis Companys was executed here.
 He was the president of the Generalitat of Catalonia.
-Nowadays is the only place of the city where you can see a statue of Franco.
+Nowadays is the only place in the city where you can see a statue of Franco.
 It also shelters a military museum.

 Opening hours : From 1st Octobre to 31st March opened from Monday to Sunday from 9am to 7pm / 1st April to 30th Septmebre opened from Monday to Sunday from 9am to 9pm